RobertJGabriel/javascript-examples/readme.md

 - Convert it to fahrenheit and output "NN°C is NN°F".
 - Now store a fahrenheit temperature into a variable.
 - Convert it to celsius and output "NN°F is NN°C."

+### What number's bigger?

+Write a function named greaterNum that:
+- takes 2 arguments, both numbers.
+- returns whichever number is the greater (higher) number.
+- Call that function 2 times with different number pairs, and log the output to make sure it works (e.g. "The greater number of 5 and 10 is 10.").

+### The Grade Assigner ?

+-Write a function named assignGrade that:
+-- Takes 1 argument, a number score.
+-- returns a grade for the score, either "A", "B", "C", "D", or "F".
+- Call that function for a few different scores and log the result to make sure it works.

+### The Pluralizer
+ - Write a function named pluralize that:
+ -- takes 2 arguments, a noun and a number.
+ -- returns the number and pluralized form, like "5 cats" or "1 dog".
+ --  Call that function for a few different scores and log the result to make sure it works.